-Power modes include normal run mode and wait-for-interrupt clock gating mode using the WFI instruction.
+Power modes include normal run mode with the Power Dial option and wait-for-interrupt clock gating mode using the WFI instruction.
 Additionally, there is a full power down mode supported via the CEASE instruction.
 These modes are covered in detail below.